avliu/Basketball/README.md

 -- PROJECT PARTS --
 1. "programming_details" contains descriptions of the coding implementation, design considerations, and runtime analysis
-2. "basketball_details" describes the motivation from our basketball team to do this project in the first place
+2. "basketball_details" describes the motivation from the basketball team for each statistic calculated in this project
 3. "code" contains Python script and C++ programs
 4. "sample_scraped_game_data" is an example of the Python-scraped play-by-play log for one game
 5. "OUTPUT..." files are what the program writes automatically